 Si-Kunda is a small village located 200km from the coast on the south side of the River Gambia.
 It is about 5km from Soma the nearest town.
 It is a rural area, using dusty tracks from the main road to get to the outlying villages.
 Easy enough in the dry season, but the villages can sometimes become hard to reach in the rainy season.
 The main road from the coast to the far west of the country is now tarmacked so it is a much easier journey to what it was just a couple of years ago.

-The village comprises of many ‘compounds’ each occupied by a family and their extended families.
-The men can have up to four wives so usually have many children.
-A compound is a collection of a few huts, either round with a thatched roof, or rectangular with a corrugated iron roof.
-The cooking is communal, the women sharing the cooking in a large pot on an open fire.
+The village comprises of many “compounds” each occupied by a family and their extended families.
+A compound is a collection of small homes which are either round with a thatched roof, or rectangular with a corrugated roof.
+The cooking is usually communal, with the women sharing the cooking on open fires.

-Although life is very hard, the people are very friendly.
-Nothing is too much trouble, and although they have very little they will share what they have.
-Wherever you walk there is always someone to greet you and make you feel welcome.
+Village life is very hard, and although the people living there have very little, they will share what they have, and wherever you walk there is always someone to greet you and make you feel welcome.